aruzdh/typst-template/README.md

 A comprehensive template for notes organized by chapters and sections.
 This is ideal for a book, thesis, or a long-form course.
 The structure includes:

-- `template.typ`: The main file that sets up the document structure and styling.
+- `template-by-chapters.typ`: The main file that sets up the document structure and styling.
 - `lib.typ`: A powerful library file containing the core template logic, custom environments, and styling rules.
 - `chapters/`: A directory to store your chapter files.
 - `sections/`: A directory for sections within chapters.